harley-ewu/Javaroo/README.md

 4. Keep .jar and .java files on same directory

 6. Create a directory to save .class files (optional)
-7. If using a mac computer install hombrew using this command :
+7. If using a Mac computer install hombrew using this command :
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-      after installing homebrew install gradle using this command : brew install gradle
+   after installing homebrew gradle using this command : brew install gradle
+   Note: if using a Mac with Apple Silicon you need to add homebrew to your PATH folder using this
+   command: echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zprofile eval "$(/opt/homebrew/bin/brew shellenv)"
-9. Open your Terminal (Linux or Mac Users) or CMD (Windows)
+8. Open your Terminal (Linux or Mac Users) or CMD (Windows)
-10. Navigate to the directory where you saved the repository from github using the terminal/CMD commands
+9. Navigate to the directory where you saved the repository from github using the terminal/CMD commands
-11. Build the project using the `gradlew build` command
+10. Build the project using the `gradlew build` command
-12. Navigate to the build directory using the terminal/CMD commands `.build\libs`
+11. Navigate to the build directory using the terminal/CMD commands `.build\libs`
-13. run JAVAROO UML Editor via the `java -jar Project1.2-1.0-SNAPSHOT.jar`
+12. run JAVAROO UML Editor via the `java -jar Project1.2-1.0-SNAPSHOT.jar`
-14. Have fun with the JAVAROO UML Editor :)
+13. Have fun with the JAVAROO UML Editor :)
-15. After saving a file, you can find them in the `build\libs` directory.
+14. After saving a file, you can find them in the `build\libs` directory.